The band pull apart is an awesome exercise for the rear delts and muscles of your upper back.

 However, scapular retraction work, and band pull aparts can combat all that.
 They’re great for building strength in the upper back and rotator cuff muscles.

 Add pull apart into your daily routine and expect to see an improvement in your shoulder health in just a few weeks.

 Traditional Band Pull Apart

 There are lots of pull apart variations on this page worth trying.
-Try them al and let me know what your favorites are.
+Try them all.
+Then hit me up and let me know your favorites.

 In the video below Joe Defranco demonstrates the classic pull apart.
 And he points out a few common mistake you’ll want to avoid.